The Eight Paths

 - Elected or appointed to a role with real institutional authority (student body president, team captain of a varsity team, chair of a multi-school council, youth board seat in a real nonprofit)

-- held a multi-year leadership role in a recognized youth organization with documented outcomes (Scouts, 4-H, student government, youth board)
+- Held a multi-year leadership role in a recognized youth organization with documented outcomes (Scouts, 4-H, student government, youth board)

-- named captain or lead by a coach, mentor, or governing body of a selective program after a competitive process
+- Named captain or lead by a coach, mentor, or governing body of a selective program after a competitive process

-- chosen by peers for a top leadership role in a group of 50+ people through a real vote or selection process
+- Chosen by peers for a top leadership role in a group of 50+ people through a real vote or selection process

 Capstone - №20The Founder · Any one of fourBuilt something that outlived your involvement.